silene/remake/README.md

 in the first place, since the program files would need to be rebuilt.

 Once all the static prerequisites of a target have been rebuilt, <b>remake</b>
-checks if the target still needs to be built.
-If it was obsolete only because its dependencies needed to be rebuilt and none of them changed, the target is assumed to be up-to-date.
+checks whether the target still needs to be built.
+If it was obsolete only because its prerequisites needed to be rebuilt and none of them changed, the target is assumed to be up-to-date.

 ### How are targets (re)built?